Sycamore Trees of France

 Snails find their way to planters on the boat deck (we gently send them back to land).

 It is well known that many snails are eaten in France prepared as escargot.
-I cannot personally verify that the small garden snails we have been entertained with are eaten, but I do see some reference to that in my reading.
+I cannot personally verify that the small garden snails we have been entertained by are eaten, but I do see some reference to that in my reading.

 The snails we have been observing are most active in the rainy season.
 They are known to display a very interesting behavior during very dry and hot weather.
 We saw this shortly after we arrived.
 It did not rain for a solid month and temperatures were a stifling high 90s and low 100s.